 Before you buy tickets check the seating chart.
 The Greek has lots of levels, and it's easy to mistake the back row for the front.
 Also, read the comments below about Section B.

 Seating is in the orchestra pit (for some shows), in two levels above that, and on an elevated balcony.
 Above that are on terraces where some seats can see the center of the stage but not the sides of it.
 However, lower levels of the terraces can be closer to the stage than parts of Section B. Bleacher seating is at the back of Section C.

-Views are good from most seats.
+Views are excellent from most seats.
 The reservation system mentions limited views, but they don't include the center front of Section B. In the first rows of that section people walking by can be distracting, especially near stairways.
 In the middle of it, you'll be behind a short wall.
 It doesn't obstruct the view but does make you feel cut off.

 Tickets and Reservations for the LA Greek Theatre

-The Greek Theatre concert season runs from late April through October.
+The Greek Theatre concert season runs from late April through late October.
 You find all the details, season schedules and ticket sales at the Greek Theatre Los Angeles website.